SfisoMbonane/rawson-test/README.md

 ```

-## Frameworks that will score you bonus points:
+## Frameworks/Libraries that will score you bonus points:

 - Vue 2/3
 - AlpineJs
 - React
+- Tailwind

 ## Acceptance Criteria:
 - A public repository under a github account that you own.